-We have rounded up some virtual talks for 2020 to remind you of the wealth of knowledge that is available in the North Quabbin to support renewable energy and local living.
-Topics include electric bikes, winserts, old houses, home energy IQ, PV solar installations, root cellars, solar dehydrators, no-till gardening, building a wood-fired oven, building science, and energy audits.
-Watch the full playlist for Renewable Energy and Local Living.
+In 2020, we rounded up some virtual talks to remind you of the wealth of knowledge that is available in the North Quabbin to support renewable energy and local living.
+Topics included electric bikes, winserts, old houses, home energy IQ, PV solar installations, root cellars, solar dehydrators, no-till gardening, building a wood-fired oven, building science, and energy audits.
+Watch the full playlist here for Renewable Energy and Local Living videos.

-For this 2020 “virtual” festival, we are featuring several videos by the late Peter Talmage.
-Peter, or simply “PT” to his friends, was a featured Renewable Energy presenter for many years and a tireless and knowledgeable mentor and inspiration to us all.
+For our 2020 “virtual” festival, we featured several videos by the late Peter Talmage.
+Peter, or simply “PT” to his friends, who was a featured Renewable Energy presenter for many years and a tireless and knowledgeable mentor and inspiration to us all.
 He would arrive at the Festival from Northfield or Amherst, riding his ELF electric recumbent tricycle, give his presentation on whatever – he knew so very much about so many things.

 He would then stand for hours by his bike, answering questions, engaging with the festival-goers in his humble and passionate way.
 We miss you PT ! ….
 And we’ll do our best to carry on your work!